ej-1/loot-fe-technical/README.md

 ```

 - Display the first 10 goals using the UI created in PART A, sticking to the layout, placing data where it fits.
-- Display the full page details view when a user selects a goal
+- Display the full page details view when a user selects a goal, request the details of a single goal.

 ## Additional Instructions